Your cart

 FAQs

-2. Are the sofas comfortable for sleeping?
+Are CB2 velvet sofas comfortable for long movie nights?

 Previous post